hauke96/master-thesis/evaluation/README.md

 ### A: Using script

+The `execute-all-evaluations.sh`, as the name suggests, executed all evaluations using all datasets.
+It internally uses the `execute-evaluation.sh` script.

-The Script `./evaluation/execute-evaluation.sh` accepts the model path and parameter for the models themselves (see `-h` parameter for more information).
+The Script `execute-evaluation.sh` accepts the model path and parameter for the models themselves (see `-h` parameter for more information).
 Running it like this uses the three smallest datasets from the pattern-datasets:

 ```
 execute-evaluation.sh ../code/HikerModel datasets/pattern-based-rectangles results/pattern-based-rectangles "pattern_1x1 pattern_2x2 pattern_3x3"
 ```

-Little helper script to not manually copy-paste all dataset names:
+Little helper script to not manually copy-paste all dataset names as used in the `all-evaluations`-script:

 ```
 DATASETS=$(ls datasets/pattern-based-rectangles/ | grep --color=never -P "pattern_\\d*x\\d*\.geojson" | sed "s/\.geojson//g")
 sudo ./execute-evaluation.sh ../code/HikerModel datasets/pattern-based-rectangles results/pattern-based-rectangles/ "$DATASETS"
 ```

-**Note:** You must use `sudo` on Linux to change the thread priority to "high".
+**Note:** You must use `sudo` on Linux to change the thread priority to "high" (but it will work without it as well).

-#### Getting dataset files

-Specifying all dataset names manually is boring, so here's some helping code getting all relevant GeoJSON files for the rectangle pattern based dataset:

-`DATASETS=$(ls datasets/pattern-based-rectangles/ | grep --color=never -P "pattern_\\d*x\\d*\.geojson" | sed "s/\.geojson//g")`

-Using `./execute.sh ... $DATASETS` is much easier.

 ### B: Manual execution